We’re a Top Medical Facility Leading the Edge of RA Research

 Rheumatoid arthritis does not have a cure, so most treatment options are targeted toward the symptoms.
 Fortunately, there are research studies looking at investigational drugs to slow the progression of this condition.
 Currently, many patients with RA do not respond well to treatment options.
 The contRAst Program is aiming to change that for the better.

-Furthermore, patients who participate in the study will have a chance to take part in the long term study.
 Most importantly, not every patient can participate in the contRAst Program.
 The program has a list of criteria that must be met.
 The most basic requirements are patients must be at least 18 years old and have been diagnosed with rheumatoid arthritis.

 Interested patients should visit the contRAst Program website to find out if they are eligible.
 Qualified patients may receive medication and care from their local doctor at no cost.
 If patients do qualify and have no ability to reach the study center on their own, a concierge travel service may be an option.
-Visit the contRAst Program website for more details.